 However, in order for a person to stay stopped and develop the skills needed to deal with the underlying issues that made it necessary to take Xanax in the first place, it may be necessary to undergo some type of behavioral therapy in a treatment center, or other supportive type environment.

-There are a variety of reasons Xanax abuse can turn into an addiction – first, tolerance builds, which means more of the drug must be taken to achieve the same result.
-Also, if the individual was taking the drug to treat anxiety, the condition will return once the drug is stopped.
+There are a variety of reasons Xanax abuse can turn into an addiction — first, tolerance builds, which means more of the drug must be taken to achieve the same result.
+Also, if the individual is taking the drug to treat anxiety, the condition will return once the drug is stopped.

 Treatment For Xanax Addiction